jaimebunay/fundamental_analysis_using_ratios/README.md

 # Calculating Financial Performance Ratios
 In this repository I use simple excel formulas to calculate the performance ratios for **AAPL** and **MSFT** for the past three fiscal years.
 The financial statements were manually downloaded from [investing.com](https://www.investing.com/)
 ## Profitability Ratios
 Profitability ratios are financial metrics that help to measure a company's ability to generate profits, or value for shareholders.
-These ratios can be used to compare the historic performance of a single company, or to compare the the performance of similar companies.
+These ratios can be used to compare the historic performance of a single company, or to compare the performance of similar companies.
 For further reading, refer to this [link](https://www.investopedia.com/terms/p/profitabilityratios.asp)

 * *Return on Capital Employed:* Measures a company's profitability in terms of its capital.

-        ROI = Operating Income / Total Assest - Current Liabilities
+        ROI = Operating Income / Total Assets - Current Liabilities

 * *Return on Sales:* Measures how efficiently a company turns sales into profits